 CBD and other cannabinoids work by interacting with the body’s endocannabinoid system, a network of receptors located throughout the central and peripheral nervous systems.
 The endocannabinoid system is activated by cannabinoids produced inside and outside the human body.
 It helps maintain homeostasis — a healthy state of balance — by regulating everything from brain function to immunity.

 Most people are familiar with tetrahydrocannabinol (THC) — the cannabinoid responsible for the cannabis “high.”
-Unlike THC, CBD is non-psychoactive.
+Unlike THC, CBD is non-euphoric.
 This makes CBD ideal for people seeking the health benefits of cannabis without any of the mind-altering effects.

 CBD is sold in a wide variety of forms.
 The most popular type of CBD product is CBD oil, which is made by extracting CBD-rich oil from hemp, a type of cannabis that contains minimal THC levels.
 CBD is also sold in many other preparations such as capsules, creams and other topical products, edibles, beverages, and vape oils.